dagullett/Wazuh-HoneyPot-Heat-Map/README.md

 ## Introduction

-In this lab, I wanted to show, just how vulnerable a computer can if it is not protected by a firewall.
+In this lab, I wanted to show, just how vulnerable a computer can be if it is not protected by a firewall.
 In this instance, I used an uBuntu server with minimum specs.
 The machine itself did not have a firewall.
 I also did not put it behind a network firewall, so that it would be completely exposed to neerdowells on the internet.
 This lab is showcasing the results in a graphical matter.
 In this lab we will:

 - Create 2 virtual machines in the cloud
 - Install Wazuh dashboard and install Wazuh agent